joshi1999/ManicDiggerMods/BlockLoader/README.md

 It defines for every compatible Mod an own BlockId which makes it easier to add new mods and handling the BlockIds.

+## How to install it for downloaded mods which use BlockLoader:
+Simply put the "BlockLoader.cs" file into your mods folder and start your server. :)

 ## How to use it with your own mod (onlinemode):

 1. Create your mod like normal, then add the lines like in the Example.cs file